Environmental tax statistics

 Environmental taxes in the EU

-From 2002 to 2015, the total environmental tax revenue in the EU increased by 2.4 % per year (at current prices) on average whereas GDP at market prices rose at an annual average of 2.7%.
-In 2015, the level of environmental tax revenues was some EUR 95 billion higher than in 2002 (see Figure 1).
-However, the financial and economic crisis caused a severe contraction in economic activity in the EU, leading to lower tax revenue in 2008 and 2009.
-In 2010, environmental tax revenues returned to an upward path.
+From 2002 to 2016, the total environmental tax revenue in the EU increased by 2.3 % per year (at current prices) on average whereas GDP at market prices rose at an annual average of 2.6 %.
+In 2016, the level of the total environmental tax revenue in the EU was around EUR 100 billion higher than in 2002 (see Figure 1).
+However, the financial and economic crisis caused a severe contraction in economic activity in the EU, leading to lower government revenue also from environmental taxes in 2008 and 2009.
+From 2010 onwards, environmental tax revenues have continued to grow.

-Figure 2 presents the evolution of the level of EU-28 environmental tax revenues relative to GDP and to the total revenue from all taxes and social contributions (excluding imputed social contributions).
-From 2002 to 2008, environmental tax revenues rose at a slower pace than overall economic growth, and for this reason the ratio of EU-28 environmental tax revenue to GDP decreased from 2.5 % to 2.3 %.
-In 2009, the ratio increased again due to a fall of GDP which was more pronounced than the one observed for environmental tax revenue (-5.8 % compared with -2.7 %).
-After 2009, the environmental tax revenues relative to GDP remained quite stable, at around 2.4 % to 2.5 %.
-Environmental tax revenues as a share of total revenue from taxes and social contributions decreased from 6.8 % to 6.0 % between 2002 and 2008.
-After a recovery in 2009, the ratio has remained unchanged over the recent years, at the level of 6.3 %-6.4 %.
+Figure 2 presents the evolution of the level of EU-28 environmental tax revenues relative to GDP and to the total government revenues from taxes and social contributions .
+After remaining relatively stable between 2002 and 2004, the environmental tax revenue-to-GDP ratio decreased over the subsequent years (to 2.3 % in 2009), mainly due to a slower pace of the growth of environmental tax revenue compared to the EU’s overall economic growth.
+Only in 2009 a slight increase was observed in the ratio, caused by a considerable fall of GDP, which was larger than the contraction observed in the same year for environmental tax revenue (-4.6 % compared to -2.35 %).
+After 2009, the environmental tax revenue grew broadly at the same pace as GDP so that the ratio remained quite stable (at the level of around 2.4 %).
+Environmental tax revenues as a share of total government revenues from taxes and social contributions decreased from 6.8 % to 6.0 % between 2002 and 2008.
+After a recovery in 2009, the ratio has remained unchanged over the recent years, at the level of 6.3-6.4 %.

-When comparing the level of environmental taxation across European countries, differences should be analysed with caution.
-For instance, low revenues from environmental taxes could signal relatively low environmental tax rates, or could result from high tax rates that have had the effect of changing behavioural patterns of consumption of the related products or activities.
+When comparing the level of environmental taxation across European countries, differences should be interpreted with caution.
+For instance, low government revenue from environmental taxes could signal relatively low environmental tax rates in a given country, or could result from high tax rates that have had the effect of changing behavioural patterns of consumption of the related products or activities.
 On the other hand, higher levels of environmental tax revenue could be due to low tax rates that incentivise non-residents to purchase taxed products across a border (as is the case for petrol or diesel).

-The proportion of environmental taxes in total revenues from taxes and social contributions also varied significantly across the European countries.
-Croatia had the largest share in the EU (at 10.9 %) slightly ahead of three other EU Member States with a share of at least 10 %: Slovenia (10.6 %), Greece (10.3 %) and Bulgaria (10.0 %).
-Four other EU Member States recorded a share of at least 9 %: Latvia (9.3 %), Malta (9.1 %), Cyprus and the Netherlands (both 9.0 %).
+The proportion of environmental taxes in total government revenues from taxes and social contributions also varied significantly across the EU Member States.
+Latvia had the largest share in the EU (at 11.7 %), slightly ahead of Slovenia (10.6 %) .
+Four other EU Member States recorded a share of at least 9 %: Greece (9.8 %), Bulgaria (9.6 %), Croatia (9.3 %) and Romania (9.0 %).

 Environmental taxes by category

-Energy taxes (which include taxes on transport fuels) represented by far the highest share of overall environmental tax revenue, accounting for 76.7 % of the EU-28 total in 2015 (see Figure 4).
-Energy taxes were particularly prominent in the Czech Republic, Lithuania, Luxembourg and Romania, where they accounted for more than nine tenths of total environmental tax revenues.
-By contrast, energy taxes slightly exceeded 50 % of the revenues from environmental taxes in Malta (51.3 %), and accounted only for 55-56 % of the total in Norway (55.4 %), Denmark (55.5 %) and the Netherlands (55.9 %).
+Energy taxes (which include taxes on transport fuels) represented by far the highest share of overall environmental tax revenue, accounting for 76.9 % of the EU-28 total in 2016 (see Figure 4).
+Energy taxes were particularly prominent in the Czech Republic, Luxembourg and Lithuania, where they accounted for more than nine tenths of total environmental tax revenues.
+By contrast, energy taxes slightly exceeded 50 % of the revenues from environmental taxes in Malta (52.2 %), and accounted only for 55-56 % of the total in Denmark (55.4 %) and in the Netherlands (56.3 %).

-Transport taxes represented the second most important contribution to total environmental tax revenues, with 19.8 % of the EU-28 total in 2015.
-Their relative significance was considerably higher in Austria (35.5 % of all revenues from environmental taxes), Ireland (38 %) and Denmark (38.7 %) and even more so in Malta (40.3 %) and Norway (40.6 %).
-The smallest shares of transport taxes in total revenues from environmental taxes were in Estonia (2.2 %) and in Lithuania (2.5 %).
+Transport taxes represented the second most important contribution to total environmental tax revenues, with 19.7 % of the EU-28 total in 2016.
+Their relative significance was considerably higher in Malta (40.8 %), Denmark (39.5 %), Ireland (37.8 %) and Austria (36.0 %).
+On the other hand, in some EU Member States the share of transport taxes in total revenues from environmental taxes was well below the EU average, with the lowest shares recorded in Estonia (1.9 %), Lithuania (4.5 %), the Czech Republic (6.4 %), and in Luxembourg (7.3 %).

-Pollution and resource taxes represented a relatively small share (3.5 %) of total environmental tax revenues in the EU-28 in 2015.
+Pollution and resource taxes represented a relatively small share (3.4 %) of total environmental tax revenues in the EU-28 in 2016.
 This category of environmental taxes groups a variety of taxes levied e.g. on waste, water pollution and abstraction.
 In many European countries such taxes were introduced more recently than energy or transport taxes.
-However, a much higher share for pollution and resource taxes was observed in Croatia (16.9 %), and in the Netherlands (13.7 %).
-By contrast, in Greece no taxes of this category have been levied and in Germany, Cyprus and Romania marginal amounts of the pollution and resource taxes were recorded.
+As yet, no taxes of this category have been levied in Greece and in Germany, whilst in Cyprus, Romania, Croatia, the Czech Republic, and Portugal only marginal amounts of the pollution and resource taxes were recorded.
+In two EU Member States, Hungary (14.0 %), and the Netherlands (13.6 %), however, pollution and resource taxes are a relatively important source of environmental tax revenue.

 Environmental taxes by economic activity

-Across the EU Member States, businesses paid a little more than half (54 %) of all energy tax revenue collected by governments in 2014.
-The contribution of households, albeit lower, was also significant (at 44 % in 2014).
-The remainder (2 %) relates to the amounts paid by non-residents or that could not be allocated to a specific group of payers.
-Among the EU Member States, Luxembourg stands out with the largest share of the energy tax revenue (at 63 %) collected from non-residents largely due to non-resident purchases of petrol and diesel.
-In Malta this share is also substantial (at 41 %).
+In the EU, businesses paid a little more than half (52 %) of all energy tax revenue collected by governments in 2015.
+The contribution of households, albeit lower, was also significant (at 46 % in 2015).
+The remainder (2 %) relates to the amounts on average paid by non-residents or that could not be allocated to a specific group of payers.
+Among the EU Member States, Luxembourg stands out with the largest share of the energy tax revenue (at 60 %) collected from non-residents, largely due to non-resident purchases of petrol and diesel.
+In Malta this share is also substantial (at 45 %).

-In 2014, the share of energy taxes paid by households in Cyprus and Slovenia (at 68 % for both), Denmark and the Netherlands (at 55 % both) was considerably higher than the EU-28 (weighted) average of 44 % (see Figure 5).
-On the other hand, the share of taxes borne by households was relative low in Luxembourg (7 %), Malta (15 %) and the Czech Republic (20 %).
-The share of energy tax revenues levied on industry, construction and services other than transportation and storage amounted to 38 % for the EU-28 as a whole (see Figure 5), ranging from 13 % in Luxembourg to 48-49 % in the United Kingdom, Czech Republic and Finland.
-The third most important contribution to energy tax revenue (13 % for EU-28) originated from transportation and storage activities.
-In some Member States this activity contributed to more than a quarter of total energy tax revenue: Croatia (42 %), Estonia (33 %), Slovakia (31 %), Bulgaria (28 %) and Poland (26 %).
-The contribution of agriculture, forestry and fishing to the total energy taxes accounted for less than 3 % for the EU-28, ranging from 0 % in Slovenia to 6 % in Bulgaria, Greece, Latvia and Hungary.
+In 2015, the share of energy taxes payable by households in Cyprus (65 %) and Slovenia (62 % ), France and Denmark (both at 57 %) and the Netherlands (55 %) was considerably higher than the EU-28 (weighted) average of 46 % (see Figure 5).
+On the other hand, households' contribution to energy tax revenue was relatively low in Luxembourg (8 %) and Malta (14 %).
+The share of energy tax revenues levied on industry, construction and services other than transportation and storage amounted to 37 % for the EU-28 as a whole (see Figure 5), ranging from 12 % in Croatia to 51 % in the United Kingdom and Romania.
+The third most important contribution to the EU-28 energy tax revenue (12 %) originated from transportation and storage activities.
+In some Member States, this activity contributed to more than a quarter of total energy tax revenue: Croatia (46 %), Estonia (38 %), Slovakia (29 %), Bulgaria (27 %), and Romania (26 %).
+The contribution of agriculture, forestry and fishing to the total energy taxes accounted for less than 3 % for the EU-28, ranging from below 1 % in Luxembourg, Slovenia, Belgium, Cyprus and Malta to above 6 % in Croatia, Lithuania, Hungary and Greece and even to more than 7 % in Latvia.

-On average among the EU Member States, the share of transport taxes paid by households was much higher than the share paid by businesses: 68 % compared with 30 % (see Figure 6).
+On average among the EU Member States, the share of transport taxes paid by households was much higher (66 %) than the share paid by businesses (31 %) (see Figure 6).
 This is because in most EU Member States households pay a larger share of the motor vehicle tax revenues (an important component of transport tax revenue) than businesses.
-However, in some Member States a structure of transport tax revenue by payer considerably differs, with households contributing marginally to transport tax revenues in Lithuania, Slovakia and Czech Republic.
+However, in some Member States a structure of transport tax revenue by payer considerably differs, with households contributing marginally to transport tax revenues in Slovakia and the Czech Republic.

 Implicit tax rate on energy

 The implicit tax rate on energy is defined as the ratio of energy tax revenues to final energy consumption calculated for a calendar year.
 Energy tax revenues are measured in constant price euros (deflated with the implicit GDP deflator, prices of year 2010) and final energy consumption is measured in tonnes of oil equivalent (toe); as such the implicit tax rate on energy is expressed in terms of euros per tonne of oil equivalent (EUR per toe).
 The implicit tax rate on energy is not influenced by the size of the tax base and provides a measure of the effective level of energy taxation.
-From 2002 to 2015, the implicit tax rate on energy increased by 18 % in real terms (in other words, after deflating the energy tax revenue), changing from EUR 198.3 per toe to EUR 233.7 per toe.
-Between 2002 and 2008, the implicit tax rate on energy followed a slight downwards trend.
+From 2002 to 2016, the implicit tax rate on energy grew by 18 % in real terms (in other words, after deflating the energy tax revenue), changing from EUR 198.3 per toe to EUR 234.8 per toe.
+Between 2002 and 2008, the implicit tax rate on energy decreased.
 Since 2008, strong annual increases have been observed except in 2010 and in 2015.
 This movement reflects the fact that energy use is more and more costly in terms of the amount of tax that is levied for each unit consumed.

 Data sources and availability